joelove/storybox/README.md

 ## How It Works

 The main daemon polls the MFRC522 reader every 200ms.
-When a card is detected, it looks up the card's UID in `mappings.json`.
+When a tag is detected, it looks up the tag's UID in `mappings.json`.
 If a mapping exists, it starts playing the associated audio file via `aplay` through the WM8960 codec.
-When the card is removed (3 consecutive failed reads for debouncing), playback stops.
+When the tag is removed (3 consecutive failed reads for debouncing), playback stops.

 ## Project Structure